Essential Books on Resistance,

 This reading list was developed by The Resistance Hub editorial team, drawing on texts used in professional military education, U.S. Army Special Forces training, and academic programs in security studies.
 While some links are affiliate-supported, every selection is made on editorial merit alone.

 Have a recommendation?
-Drop it in the comments below — all suggestions are reviewed by our team.
+Drop it in the comments below.
+All suggestions are reviewed by our editorial team.

 - Used in military professional education or academic security studies curricula